About the ALANA Center

 Southeast Asian Students' Alliance

 The director of the ALANA Center meets with students for personal, academic, and general advising and works with students of color on educational, social and cultural programming.
-The director also provides support to several student organizations and is available to meet with student leaders.
+The director also provides support to ALANA identifying student organizations and is available to meet with student leaders.
+The ALANA Center’s success is the result of the efforts ten student interns, an administrative assistant, a post-baccalaureate fellow, and you!
+Join us!

 To schedule an appointment, to learn more about the ALANA Center and its resources or to talk about an advisement matter, students are encouraged to visit the administrative office located in the ALANA Center or call (845) 437-5954.